NJ Heart & Vascular Care

 Board Certified Cardiologist & Cardiovascular Physician located in Princeton, NJ & Hamilton Square, NJ

 About 18.2 million Americans have coronary artery disease (CAD), making it the most common type of heart disease.
 Often, coronary artery disease doesn’t cause symptoms until it reaches an advanced stage.
-Board-certified cardiovascular physician Kintur Sanghvi, MD, FACC, FSCAI, of NJ Heart & Vascular Care in Princeton and Hamilton Square, New Jersey, focuses on early identification of CAD and preventing its progression using some of the most advanced technology available.
+Board-certified cardiovascular physician Kintur Sanghvi, MD, FACC, FSCAI, of NJ Heart & Vascular Care in Princeton and Hamilton, New Jersey, focuses on early identification of CAD and preventing its progression using some of the most advanced technology available.
 Call the office to set up an evaluation or book online today.

 Coronary artery disease is diagnosed when the arteries that supply blood to the heart muscle are narrowed or blocked.
 A serious blockage can lead to a heart attack.

 The narrowing and blockage of the arteries are usually due to atherosclerosis, when cholesterol, fat, and other debris accumulate on the inside of your artery walls.
 These substances are known as plaques, and they greatly restrict normal blood flow.

 Early identification of CAD prevents its progression and reduces your risk of complications.
 At NJ Heart & Vascular Care, Dr. Sanghvi uses state-of-the-art diagnostic tools to test for coronary artery disease.

 Nuclear stress imaging involves injecting a radioactive dye to reveal narrowed arteries and heart damage.
 An imaging machine creates a picture of your blood flow both during rest and exertion.